Fear of Rising Interest Rates

 Do REITs Have Moats?
 From Seekingalpha.com

-Ultimately, having a more diversify portfolio will let you have a peace of mind although you will not have spectacular return even with 1 or 2 multi-bagger in your portfolio.
+Ultimately, having a more diversified portfolio will let you have peace of mind although you will not have spectacular return even with 1 or 2 multi-bagger in your portfolio.

 My portfolio’s YTD return is only 1.8 % as compared to STI of around 6.1 % but I could sleep well at night.

-For some of us , rising interest rate might have impact if we still have outstanding mortgages / car loan / student loan / credit card balance etc , under such circumstance ,one will need to be prudent on your “ balance sheet “ and not to overstretched on your debts.
+For some of us, the rising interest rate might have an impact if we still have outstanding mortgages/car loan/student loan/credit card balance etc, under such circumstance, one will need to be prudent on your “ balance sheet “ and not to overstretched on your debts.